UK parliamentarian admits lying about lucrative pandemic contracts but says she's done nothing wrong

 “We’ve done one thing, which was lie to the press to say we weren’t involved,” she said, adding: “I can’t see what we’ve done wrong.”

-Mone, founder of the Ultimo lingerie firm, was appointed to Parliament’s unelected upper house in 2015 by then-Prime Minister David Cameron, who is now Britain’s foreign minister.
-A year ago she said she was taking a leave of absence from Parliament to “clear her name” over the scandal.
+Mone, founder of the Ultimo lingerie firm, was appointed to Parliament’s unelected upper house in 2015 by then Prime Minister David Cameron, who is now the U.K. foreign minister.
+A year ago, she said that she was taking a leave of absence from Parliament to “clear her name” over the scandal.

 She repeatedly denied reports that she used her political connections to recommend PPE Medpro to senior government officials.
 The newly established firm won contracts worth more than 200 million pounds ($250 million) during the height of the first COVID-19 wave in 2020.

-Millions of surgical gowns that it supplied to U.K. hospitals were never used after officials decided they were not fit for use, and the government has since issued breach of contract proceedings.
+Millions of surgical gowns that it supplied to U.K. hospitals were never used, after officials decided they weren't fit for use, and the government has since issued breach of contract proceedings.
 The National Crime Agency also is investigating allegations of fraud and bribery.

 “With any large allocation of government funds for large-scale procurement, there are going to be issues that arise subsequently,” he told the BBC.